nvidia-holoscan/holohub/README.md

   reusable Holoscan modules.
 - Tutorials: Visit [`tutorials`](./tutorials/) for extended walkthroughs and tips for the Holoscan platform.

 Visit the [Holoscan SDK User Guide](https://docs.nvidia.com/holoscan/sdk-user-guide/overview.html) to learn more about the NVIDIA Holoscan AI sensor processing platform.
+You can also chat with the [Holoscan-GPT](https://chatgpt.com/g/g-M6hMJimGa-holochatgpt) Large Language Model to learn about using Holoscan SDK, ask questions, and get code help.
+Holoscan-GPT requires an OpenAI account.

 # Prerequisites